The Substance Use Disorders concentration is available to current students in John Carroll’s Clinical Mental Health Counseling master’s program.

-Any student already enrolled in the Department of Counseling may pursue this concentration; there is no formal admissions process and the courses in the concentration count as elective courses.
-Non-matriculated students may also enroll in these courses (taking as many as two courses per semester) with the permission of the Office of Graduate Studies.
+Any student enrolled in the master’s degree in Clinical Mental Health Counseling may pursue this concentration; there is no formal admissions process and the courses in the concentration count as elective courses.